Zipcoder/reveal-slides.tcus/md/collections-part2.md

 -
 -
 ### Minimal Form of a Queue Interface
-* The interface tells you nothing about how the queue is implemented.
+* The interface describes the intent without detailing the implementation

 ```java
 // a simplified form of the interface in the standard library